 And if it does have cash, why isn’t it paying it off?
 Too much debt will have short term and long term financial problems.

-You may invest in the stocks of the company after seeing amazing sales but if there’s too much debt, the company is very close to filing for bankruptcy.
+You may invest in the pink stocks of the company after seeing amazing sales but if there’s too much debt, the company is very close to filing for bankruptcy.
 When you see sales being high, profits low and debts high, understand that the business has high risks involved!

 8. Does This Company Have A Competitive Advantage In The Market?